freznel10/qmk_firmware/docs/feature_pointing_device.md

 | `PM_MO(<pm>)`  | Momentary key for pointing mode `<pm>` (i.e active while key pressed deactivate on release)                           |
 | `PM_TG(<pm>)`  | Toggle key for pointing mode `<pm>` (toggle on release, remain until pressed and released again)                      |

-***Note: For pointing device modes above mode id 15 a custom keycode would need to be added unless the mode is being activated through some other means (such as on specific layers see advanced use below)***
+!> For pointing device modes above mode id 15 a custom keycode would need to be added unless the mode is being activated through some other means (such as on specific layers see (advanced use)[#pointing-modes-advanced-use] below)

 #### Toggled Pointing Device Modes vs Momentary Pointing Modes
 Pointing device modes activated by toggle type functions/macros have their mode id saved until toggled off or a different mode is activated by toggle overwriting the last toggle mode.
 When a Momentary type function or key is used while another mode is toggled the toggled mode will be reactivated once the momentary mode is released.
-Toggling a mode on will overwrite both the saved toggled mode id (_if different_) as well as the current mode id while using a momentary type key will only overwrite the current mode.
+Toggling a mode on will overwrite both the saved toggled mode id (_if different than current_) as well as the current mode id while using a momentary type key will only overwrite the current mode.

 #### Built-in Pointing Device Modes
 | Pointing Device Mode  | Alias     | Mode Id | Description                                                                                                                                                 |